prohippo/pyelly/README.txt

 to engage natural language at a fine level of detail and learn the issues involved in processing text data.
-It can be of interest to others, though, because of its extensive support for handling the messy aspects of language not central to most data problems or their solutions.
+It can be of interest to others, though, because of its extensive support for handling the messy aspects of language not central to most text data problems or their solutions.

 The basic paradigm of PyElly is to rewrite natural language input into some other text output, which might be SQL, XML, or some other form.
 This